Color-Printer/pkmn-route-rando/README.md

 Inspired by stump's Pokémon Red/Blue Key Item Randomizer: https://github.com/stump/keyrand (pieces of the patcher code were shamelessly lifted from there)

-CURRENTLY MAPPING OUT LOGIC: up to Route 4 past Mt.
-Moon
+CURRENTLY MAPPING OUT LOGIC: up to the N/S Underground Path past Route 5

 ## HOW TO USE
 Don't.
 It doesn't even randomize everything yet.
-You can currently, however, run "patcher.py [rom filname] [flags]" to implement some map changes and randomize _all_ items up until Route 4.
-There is no logic applied here yet, however. **The program only accepts unaltered UE region Pokemon Red or Blue games!**
+You can currently, however, run "patcher.py [rom filname] [flags]" to implement some map changes and randomize set item groups (see Flags below) up until Route 5.
+There is no completion logic applied here yet, however. **The program only accepts unaltered UE region Pokemon Red or Blue games!**

 ### Flags
 Flags are lists of characters separated by spaces.
 Currently, invalid flags are ignored unless they make Python yell at you or something.